 Care Managers must have a Bachelor’s degree or Masters in psychology, sociology, social work, criminal/juvenile justice or a related field, and must be emotionally mature and able to handle stressful situations with the support of their Supervisor.

-To be considered for a Care Manager or Program Manager position, please email your resume to: Nancy Mercurio, Director of Human Resources and Administration: firstname.lastname@example.org All HPCMO applicants must have a valid NJ license in good standing.
+To be considered for a Care Manager position, please email your resume to: Nancy Mercurio, Director of Human Resources and Administration: firstname.lastname@example.org All HPCMO applicants must have a valid NJ license in good standing.

 Hudson Partnership CMO business hours are from 9 am to 5 pm, Monday through Friday.
 You can contact us at 201-537-1460.
 Our fax number is 201-537-1452.